sanjana-singamsetty/100-days-of-code/README.md

 worked on basic project learnt about connection between xml and kotlin-intent and solved some bugs , learned about prefernces and picked a website for rebuilding

 ## day - 6
-started on  a new layout page lesrnt about gradients and moved to advanced topics from today
+started on  a new layout page learnt about gradients and moved to advanced topics from today ,started workking on a book project

+## day - 7
+created a navagation bar for the app and resolved a bug which is about installing android x and merged some files and updated the api to 33